Thursday, June 21, 2012

 The Funny Face Contest was a lot of fun - and they especially enjoyed getting to see all their funny faces on the TV right afterwards, as we hooked the camera up to the HDMI.

-And finally, we had some Underwater Bubble Blowing - I set out a tub and filled it with bubble solution (I used the 1L refill bottle of Tesco brand bubbles as I find they make really good bubbles, and the ingredients to make homemade bubbles are hard to find and expensive here).
+And finally, we had some Underwater Bubble Blowing - I set out a tub and filled it with bubble solution (I used the 1L refill bottle of Tesco brand bubbles as I find they make really good bubbles, and the ingredients to make homemade bubbles are hard to find and expensive here, but I also like the Super Miracles Bubbles brand, which we can't buy here).
 I set out a selection of bubble wands that I had picked up for a couple of dollars at Michael's last summer.
 They enjoyed making bubbles of all sorts of shapes and sizes, and in no time the entire garden was filled with bubbles.
 I must admit, I love a garden full of bubbles!

 All in all, I'd say it was one of our best parties ever, and probably the one that I enjoyed the most myself!